Skip to content

 Common Questions

 The worksheets and decision frameworks are standalone documents — no external dependency.
-The 23-prompt production library is designed for use with any instruction-following language model (Claude, GPT-4-class, or similar).
+The production prompt library is designed for use with any instruction-following language model (Claude, GPT-4-class, or similar).
 The prompts are plain text; they do not require any API integration.
 You paste them into your preferred interface.

 Is the methodology proprietary?+